 There have been indications that he commanded the FARC Eastern Bloc’s offensive in 2010.
 When the government implemented tough military actions against them, Gentil then ordered attacks in Meta and Guaviare and measures to be taken to paralyze economic activity in the departments of Nariño and Putumayo.

-He now runs coca farming, cocaine processing laboratories and extortion in southern Meta and seems to control part of the drug trafficking routes that begin in the neighboring department of Guaviare and end at the Brazilian and Venezuelan borders.
-Lastly, he is looking to control the coca trade in the departments of Vichada, Guainía and Caquetá.
+He now runs coca farming, cocaine processing laboratories and extortion in southern Meta and controls drug trafficking routes that begin in the neighboring department of Guaviare and end at the Brazilian and Venezuelan borders.
+His power over these routes is believed to have allowed him to strike alliances with drug cartels in Mexico and Brazil.

 During the armed conflict, Gentil Duarte had a presence in the entire department of Meta with his command of the 7th Front, although his power was particularly felt in La Macarena.